 “For real?”
 Angela asked, a cheerful smile on her face–yet her voice was doubting Ehlo’s motive.
-She knew better than believe every single thing her boyfriend uttered.
+She knew better than to believe every single thing her boyfriend uttered.
 Being born on April’s Fool Day made his suspicious nature even more obvious.

 “Would I joke about something this important?”

 “Huang, you forget it’s you,” Wallace jumped in, stabbing Ehlo’s back some more.

 Ehlo’s annoyed expression turned back on.
 “Haha, funny.”